Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Introduction

-These extremely dense regions of the very early Universe are crucial both in terms of early galaxy evolution \citep{laporte_dust_2017,harikane_silverrush_2019,hashimoto_reionization_2023,arribas_ga-nifs_2024,morishita_accelerated_2025, baker_double_2025, witten_rising_2025,witten_before_2025,li_epochs_2025} and the reionisation process \citep{laporte_lensed_2022,witstok_inside_2024,li_reionization_2025}.
-The massive haloes within which these clusters of galaxies reside represent the most extreme nodes of the cosmic web.
-These are fed by vast filamentary structures, resulting in protocluster resident galaxies that often show excessive damping from dense neutral hydrogen \citep[$N_{\rm HI}>10^{22}\ \rm cm^{-2}$;][]{li_reionization_2025,witten_before_2025}.
+These extremely dense regions of the very early Universe are crucial both for early galaxy evolution \citep{laporte_dust_2017,harikane_silverrush_2019,hashimoto_reionization_2023,arribas_ga-nifs_2024,morishita_accelerated_2025, witten_rising_2025,witten_before_2025,li_epochs_2025,Baker2026} and the reionisation process \citep{laporte_lensed_2022,witstok_inside_2024, chen_impact_2025, lu_mapping_2025,Li2026}.
+The massive haloes within which these galaxy clusters reside represent the most extreme nodes of the cosmic web.
+They are fed by vast filamentary structures, resulting in protocluster-resident galaxies that often show excessive damping from dense neutral hydrogen \citep[$N_{\rm HI}>10^{22}\ \rm cm^{-2}$;][]{witten_before_2025,Li2026}.
 This gas accretion can drive enhanced and prolonged star formation, which, together with the early formation times of protocluster galaxies, leads to the accelerated evolution of galaxies resident in these dense environments \citep{thomas_epochs_2005}.
-Protocluster-resident galaxies have been found to have increased metallicities, higher dust contents and older stellar populations relative to field galaxies \citep{laporte_dust_2017,arribas_ga-nifs_2024,witten_rising_2025, li_epochs_2025, helton_jwst_2024}.
-However, while some protocluster resident galaxies show extreme, evolved properties that are atypical compared to the general high-redshift galaxy population \citep[e.g.][]{roberts-borsani_between_2024}, this is not ubiquitous across high-redshift protoclusters \citep{laporte_lensed_2022, li_reionization_2025,fudamoto_sapphires_2025}.
+Protocluster-resident galaxies have increased metallicities, higher dust contents, and older stellar populations relative to field galaxies \citep{laporte_dust_2017,arribas_ga-nifs_2024,witten_rising_2025, li_epochs_2025, helton_jwst_2024}.
+However, while some protocluster resident galaxies show extreme, evolved properties that are atypical compared to the general high-redshift galaxy population \citep[e.g.][]{roberts-borsani_between_2024}, this is not ubiquitous across high-redshift protoclusters \citep{laporte_lensed_2022,fudamoto_sapphires_2025,Li2026}.
 The wide variety in the properties of protocluster-resident galaxies demonstrates varying levels of impact from environmental effects.
-In order to understand what drives these variations, it is crucial to identify and characterise a larger sample of protoclusters, across a diversity of environments and redshifts.
+To understand what drives these variations, it is crucial to identify and characterise a larger sample of protoclusters across a diversity of evolutionary phases and redshifts.